praosylen/demo/README.md

 A general-purpose cellular automaton simulator in pure Python.
 Supports non-weighted outer-totalistic rules on hyperrectangular grids of all dimensionalities and all neighborhoods, as well as 2-dimensional Moore-neighborhood isotropic non-totalistic rules.
 See msrc.py for a demonstration.

+Also includes casim.py.ipynb, a more in-depth explanation of casim's capabilities.

 msrc.py